Laverne & Shirley: Animated spin-off

-During the run of the main show, an animated spin-off called Laverne & Shirley in the Army began airing on Saturday mornings.
-The first program was aired on October 10, 1981, and featured the voices of Marshall and Williams playing Laverne and Shirley in the Army with a talking piglet drill sergeant named "Squealy" (voiced by Ron Palillo).
-The show was renamed Laverne & Shirley with Special Guest Star The Fonz when the Fonz began working in the motorpool as the chief mechanic, and then again renamed Mork & Mindy/Laverne & Shirley/Fonz Hour when new segments involving a teenaged Mork & Mindy were added to the mix.
+During the run of the main show, an animated spin-off also called Laverne & Shirley began airing on Saturday mornings.
+The first program was aired on October 10, 1981, and features the voices of Marshall and Williams playing Laverne and Shirley in the Army with a talking pig drill sergeant named "Squealy" (voiced by Ron Palillo).
+The show was retitled Laverne & Shirley with Special Guest Star The Fonz when the Fonz began working in the motorpool as the chief mechanic, and then again retitled Mork & Mindy/Laverne & Shirley/Fonz Hour when new segments involving a teenaged Mork & Mindy were added to the mix.
 The series ran until September 3, 1983.

 Merchandise

 The program was so successful at the time that it spawned a merchandise franchise.
 Mego released two models of Laverne and Shirley dolls, and one model of Lenny and Squiggy dolls.
 Matchbox created a Shotz Brewery delivery van, and several novelty toys were sold such as Halloween costumes, a board game, jigsaw puzzles, coloring books, video slot machine and other toys.